-On this page I'll try and unravel some of the markings that appear within the "dead-wax" or run-out groove sections on US 60's discs.
-These numbers and letters can reveal the date the disc was manufactured and by whom and where!
+On this page I'll try and unravel some of the markings that appear within the "deadwax" or "run-out groove" sections on US 60's discs.
+These numbers and letters can reveal the date the disc was manufactured and/or mastered and by whom and where!
 This will be an on-going project, so all additional information is welcome.
-Big thanks to fellow Raresoulforum.com members, Mike Markesich and Jeff Lemlich, and William Brown of NYC for many additions!
+First up, here's a quick "rule of thumb" disc-dating grid covering five major labels and the infamous West Coast based Monarch pressing plant.
+Further breakdowns and explanations follow this grid:

 Capitol Records